godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 1. Pressing :kbd:`Shift + F1` anywhere in the editor.
 2. Clicking the "Search Help" button in the top-right of the Script main screen.
 3. Clicking on the Help menu and Search.
-4. Clicking while pressing the :kbd:`Ctrl` key on a built-in variable or function name in the script editor.
+4. Clicking while pressing the :kbd:`Ctrl` key on a class name, function name, or built-in variable in the script editor.

 .. image:: img/editor_intro_search_help_button.png